jstedfast/MailKit/FAQ.md

 property to a known value that you have verified at a prior date.

-You could also use this callback to prompt the user (much like you have probably seen web browsers do) as to whether or not certificate should be trusted.
+You could also use this callback to prompt the user (much like you have probably seen web browsers do) as to whether or not the certificate should be trusted.

 ### <a name="ProtocolLog">Q: How can I get a protocol log for IMAP, POP3, or SMTP to see what is going wrong?</a>